 Presentations of term research papers with handouts

-Discussion of Suzette Haden Elgin’s Native Tongue (discussion questions on electronic reserves)
+Discussion of Suzette Haden Elgin’s Native Tongue

 T Chapter 7 (Emotional Universals)